Is the Atlanta CityPass worth the cost? We go over when it is - and when it is not

 What if you are only planning on doing 3 attractions?

 Whether or not the City Pass is a good deal all depends on if you’re planning on visiting the Georgia Aquarium.
-(That’s because the Georgia Aquarium is the most expensive attraction included in the CityPass.)
+(That’s because, as we mentioned earlier, the Georgia Aquarium is the most expensive attraction included in the CityPass.)

 Georgia Aquarium and 2 Other Attractions